What’s in This Article

 Tips for a Smooth Check-In

-- Use the app where available to note arrival time, select your room, or enable digital keys.
+- Use the hotel app to log your arrival time, pick a room, and activate your digital key.

-- Ask about luggage storage or amenity access (pool, lounge) if your room isn’t ready.
+- Ask about luggage storage or pool access if your room isn’t quite ready — most front desks can point you to both.

 Alternatives to Traditional Check-In Times